|Success is when you complete the objective|

 Regardless of what your specific issues are, you will never be able to eat what thin people eat if you want to reach and maintain a healthy weight.

 So What can the Atkins Induction Diet Do for You Then?

 Over the years, I've come to realize that weight loss comes when you prioritize fat loss to be more valuable than other lifestyle pursuits that don't allow you to reach and maintain a healthy weight.
 Your desire to reach a healthy weight has to be stronger than your desire for other things.

-However, the Atkins Induction Diet comes with no guarantees that you'll lose any weight at all, which is one of the hardest concepts for dieters to understand.
+However, the Atkins Induction Diet comes with no guarantees that you'll lose any weight at all, even after giving up the donuts and cakes and cookies, which is one of the hardest concepts for dieters to understand.